MarvinMuellerGER/MultiTypeParameterGenerator/README.md

 }
 ```

-The generated code will contain inhertdoc comments:
+The generated code will contain inheritdoc comments:

 ``` csharp
 // Generated code